A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps: Algorithms for DEDP

-With this notation, an instance $(D, I, k, c, s)$ is positive if and only if $f_{V(D)}(I, c') = 1$ for some $c' \leq c$.
+With this notation, an instance $(D, R, k, c, s)$ is positive if and only if $f_{V(D)}(R, c') = 1$ for some $c' \leq c$.
 We now provide algorithms satisfying Conditions~\ref{condition_1} and~\ref{condition_2} for the given definition of an itinerary for \tbdp.
-We remark that, by Lemma~\ref{lem:limited_collections}, if $f_A(I, c') = 1$ then $I$ is a $(|I|, w, A)$-limited.
-Thus in the following lemmas we need only to consider request sets of size at most $(w+1)\cdot k$ whenever the input digraph has directed tree-width at most $w$.
+By Lemma~\ref{lem:limited_collections}, we need to consider only request sets of size at most $(w+1)\cdot k$ whenever the input digraph has directed tree-width at most $w$ in the following lemmas.
 We follow the proofs given by Johnson et al.~\cite{Johnson.Robertson.Seymour.Thomas.01}, adapting them to our case.
 For every $t \in [n]$, the authors show how to compute a solution containing at most $t$ vertices for a given instance of the \textsc{Directed Disjoint Paths} problem, if one exists, or to decide that no such solution exists.
 We drop this demand in our algorithm, and instead include the restriction on the congestion $c$.